mk-fg/games/factorio/Biter_Detector_Sentinel_Combinator/README.md

 Both detectors can be built after unlocking Circuit Network technology, located next to Programmable Speaker on the crafting grid, have their own icons/sprites.

-Mod settings allow to change update intervals and some workload parameters.
+Mod Settings (under Startup tab) allow to configure default scan range (if not overidden by circuit network signal), scan range limit, and some other performance-related parameters.

 &nbsp;